Art Department (ART)

 ART 220 Cr.3

 This studio course will focus on the design and development of traditional and experimental holloware and metalsmithing techniques.
 Emphasis will be placed on the student's ability to think and resolve design problems through creative use of the techniques taught during the course in the production of assignments.
-ART 220 builds on the technical foundation of raising and fabrication while challenging students to embrace traditional and nontraditional techniques.
+This course builds on the technical foundation of raising and fabrication while challenging students to embrace traditional and nontraditional techniques.
 Lect.
 1, Studio 4.
-Prerequisite: ART 160; ART 166 or concurrent enrollment.
+Prerequisite: ART 166 or concurrent enrollment.
 Offered Spring.

 ART 221 Cr.3